How To Get Your Record Expunged In PA (Petition And Process)

 ● Non-convictions

-What is a Clean Slate?
+What is the Clean Slate Law?

 On June 28, 2018, Pennsylvania Governor Wolf signed the “Clean Slate” Bill.
 This bill allows non-violent cases to be automatically sealed after a specific time has passed.
 Moreover, the eligibility requirement to get a clean slate is that there are no felony convictions and other limiting exclusions.